 The Acupuncture Needle

 An acupuncture needle is a very small, solid, thin needle usually made of stainless steel.
 It has a handle and a tapered shaft.
-To give you an idea how small it is, you can fit 10-20 acupuncture needles in an average hypodermic needle, what you would get your flu shots from.
+To give you an idea of how small it is, you can fit 10-20 acupuncture needles inside the tip of an average hypodermic needle, what you would get your flu shots from.
 Check out this google image search for a better visual.

-De qi is an indication that your body’s nervous, circulatory and endocrine systems are starting to respond to the treatment.
-This is what will allow needles placed in the ears, hands or feet to have an effect on your whole body.
-So just relax and let them do their work!
+De qi is an indication that your body’s nervous, circulatory, and endocrine systems are starting to respond to the treatment.
+This is what will allow needles placed in the ears, hands, or feet to have an effect on your whole body.
+So, relax and let them do their work!

 After the appointment

 While in the chair you may feel different states of relaxation and may even fall asleep (we call it a needle nap).
 It’s normal to feel very calm and relaxed at the end of a session.